BernieO/calcardbackup/README.md

 -r | --remove N
        Remove backups older than N days from backup folder.
 -s | --selfsigned
-       Use, if certificate is selfsigned or for other reasons not trustful to curl.
+       Needs to be given, if certificate is selfsigned or for other reasons not trustful to curl.
 -u | --usersfile FILE
        Find usernames and passwords in FILE.
 One user with according password separated by a colon per line.
 See examples/users.txt.examples